Wyfi0/kickstart.nvim/README.md

 My little neovim setup :3
 Took me forever to get one that worked but kickstart was really helpful

 ### ***WARNING*** This config has key remaps for the [Colemak](https://colemak.com/) keyboard layout.
-I should have labeled every time I remaped something specifically for colemak, but use it at you're own risk (if you also use colemak then that's really cool and this is perfect for you! <3)
+I should have labeled every time I remaped something specifically for colemak, but use it at your own risk (if you also use colemak then that's really cool and this is perfect for you! <3)

 ## Installation